SuperFreakonomics: Synopsis

-The explanatory note states that the theme of the book explores the concept that we all work for a particular reward.
-The introduction states we should look at problems economically.
+The explanatory note states that the theme of the book explores the concept that all people work for a particular reward.
+The introduction states people should look at problems economically.
 The examples given include the preference for sons in India and the hardships Indian women face, as well as the horse manure issue at the turn of the 20th century.

 The first chapter explores prostitution and pimps in South Chicago, one high class escort, and real estate brokers.
 The pimps and brokers are compared based on the idea that they are helping to sell one's services to the larger market.
 Inequalities in pay grades for men and women are also covered in the chapter.

 The second chapter is about patterns and details.
 Patterns in the ages of soccer players, health issues of children in the womb during Ramadan, and the upbringings of terrorists are observed.
 Next, the book discusses the skills of hospital doctors and how Azyxxi was created, and draws parallels to how terrorists in the UK were tracked down by banks.

 Altruism is discussed in the third chapter, and uses examples of the murder of Kitty Genovese, crime rates as affected by television, and economic experimental games such as prisoner's dilemma, ultimatum, and the work of John A. List.

 The fourth chapter is about unintended consequences and simple fixes.
 It goes into detail about Ignaz Semmelweis' work in hospitals, use of seatbelts and child seats, and the possibility of reducing hurricanes.

 The fifth chapter discusses externalities and global warming.
 It discusses how economics does not necessarily take environmental issues into account.
 While interviewing Nathan Myhrvold and Ken Caldeira from Intellectual Ventures, the authors posit an alternative way of solving global warming by stratospheric aerosol injection.

 The epilogue is about microeconomics, and discusses a study by Laurie Santos and Keith Chen as to whether capuchin monkeys can be trained to use money.

 Reception

 SuperFreakonomics has been praised for its entertainment value, but has drawn criticism for taking unconventional approaches to its subject matter, particularly global warming.

 In the Financial Times, Tim Harford, author of The Undercover Economist, said that SuperFreakonomics "is a lot like Freakonomics, but better."
-In the New York Post, critic and novelist Kyle Smith described the book as "brave, bracing and beautifully contrarian".
 BusinessWeek gave the book three and a half stars out of five, saying that the book is "[a]n inventive and even useful application of economics to unusual subjects".